robole/vscode-javascript-snippets/README.md

 You can install the [Snippets Ranger extension](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger) to view the full list of snippets inside VS Code.

-I didn't repeat any of the builtin JavaScript snippets (see [FAQ for more](#where-do-the-standard-markdown-snippets-come-from)).
+I didn't repeat any of the builtin JavaScript snippets (see FAQ section for more info on builtin snippets).

 <table>
 <thead>